Lambda School raises $74M for its virtual coding school where you pay tuition only after you get a job – TechCrunch

 In April, Lambda cut 19 staff and executives took a 15% pay cut amid market uncertainty due to the coronavirus pandemic (and maybe also to sharpen up its accounts, something that regularly happens when startups are in the process of raising money).
 The company currently has a team of around 150, which includes both operational and support staff as well as course teachers and team leads (which are essentially teaching assistants).
 All of them are working remotely at the moment, Allred said.

 But even before April, Lambda has faced a lot of negative opinion around how it applies the deferred payment business model.
 Critics have described the process of paying back fees based on your income as indentured servitude and predatory.
-And they claim the business model is impractical because of how Lambda itself has to the risk when students don’t make their expected salaries, since the ISA model gives paybacks on a sliding scale based not just on salary, but also on a limit of 24 months to pay back the fees, which means that some students will pay back the full $30,000 and some will not:
+And they claim the business model is impractical because of how Lambda itself has to the risk when students don’t make their expected salaries, since the ISA model gives paybacks on a sliding scale based not just on salary.
+Also, because of the limit of 24 months to pay back the fees, some students will pay back the full $30,000 but some will not.

 Allred didn’t disclose how many default on payments but said that about 15% of students drop out before the end of the first month, which means they pay nothing at all.